-NOTE: Depending on market region, vehicle configuration, options purchased, and software version, your vehicle may not be equipped with Sentry Mode.
-Your vehicle may also not have an audible alarm active for Sentry Mode or the features may not operate exactly as described.
+NOTE: Depending on market region, vehicle configuration, options purchased, and software version, your vehicle may not be equipped with Sentry Mode or the features may not operate exactly as described.
 It is your sole responsibility to consult and comply with all local regulations and property restrictions regarding the use of cameras.